krigjo25/python/Terminal projects/Games/MiniGames/intgames/README.md

 The intention of the game is to prompt the user for an integer, and the user<br>
 has to guess which integer the program generated, which is generated each time <br>
-while the players has won,
+when the players has won,

 Based on level the difficulty may vary, but the user gets a hint if the user types in a less or greater than answer.

-> USAGE : In your terminal, type intgames.py -h to view the commands available for the game
+> USAGE : In your terminal, type __main__.py -h to view the commands available for the game

 ### The Little proffesor